Wireless or DECT connections are subject to interference when a USB 3.0 device is connected

 This effect applies to all wireless and DECT devices.

 There are several ways to reduce the radiation affecting the FRITZ!Box.
 Start with the step that is easiest for you to implement:

-- Reposition the USB 3.0 device and its cable.
-You can also try connecting the USB 3.0 device to the other USB port on the FRITZ!Box.
+- Change the position of the USB 3.0 device and its cable.
+For testing, also connect the device to the other USB port on the FRITZ!Box.